Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: The Monte Carlo Simulation

-Despite continuous progress in $N$-Body simulations (see, e.g., in \cite{Nbody6pp}), tracking $\sim 10^6$ stars over long time scales is still impractical.
-This is especially true in our case, in which we need to accurately follow stars close to the SMBH where the periods are very short, while allowing the entire system to evolve over a cluster relaxation time.
+Despite continuous progress in $N$-body simulations (see, e.g., \cite{Nbody6pp}), tracking $\sim 10^6$ stars over long time scales is still impractical.
+This is especially true in our case, in which we need to follow stars close to the SMBH accurately where the periods are very short, while allowing the entire system to evolve over a cluster relaxation time.

-Instead, we opt for a simplified Monte-Carlo algorithm.
+Instead, we opt for a simplified Monte Carlo algorithm.
 Each star is tracked individually in $(E,J)$ space, but the cumulative effect of other stars is averaged out according to the instantaneous density profile.
-The basics of such an algorithm were originally suggested by \cite{Henon1971}, and here we follow the technical approach presented by \cite{FragioneSari2018, SariFragione2019}, to which we add a consistent treatment of stellar collisions.
+The basics of such an algorithm were originally suggested by \cite{Henon1971}, and here we follow the technical approach presented by \cite{FragioneSari2018} and \cite{SariFragione2019}, to which we add a consistent treatment of stellar collisions.